-- The mandatory Early Close will be conducted for all entities listed in Appendix A (that are GSF Agencies) of TD19-02. - Treasury mandates all Early Close Procedures are to be conducted as at 31 March 2022. - All accountable authorities for agencies are required to submit early close returns, (including Prime Data Submissions, Financial Statements as at 31 March, Early Close Procedure Checklist, and Emerging Accounting Issues Report) to the Treasury no later than the dates specified in section 2.2 of this TPG. - Early Close Procedures require the preparation of a set of Pro Forma Financial Statements, including all notes relevant to the agency that are intended to be included in the year-end financial statements. - All accountable authorities for agencies are required to develop a detailed plan with key stakeholders, including the Audit Office, to achieve early close deadlines, and for the submission of Treasury returns.
+- The mandatory Early Close will be conducted for all entities listed in Appendix A (that are GSF Agencies) of TD19-02. - Treasury mandates all Early Close Procedures are to be conducted as at 31 March 2023.
+The exception to this will be those agencies transitioning to the new cross sector platform "Process and Technology Harmonisation" (PaTH), who are within the "1a wave".
+These agencies have the option to conduct Early Close at either 28 February or 31 March and are requested to confirm with Treasury and the Audit Office their selected option. - All accountable authorities for agencies are required to submit Early Close Returns, (including Prime Data Submissions, Financial Statements as at 31 March, Early Close Procedure Checklist, and Emerging Accounting Issues Report) to the Treasury no later than the dates specified in section 2.2 of this TPG. - Early Close Procedures require the preparation of a set of pro forma Financial Statements, including all notes relevant to the agency that are intended to be included in the year-end financial statements. - All accountable authorities for agencies are required to develop a detailed plan with key stakeholders, including the Audit Office, to achieve Early Close deadlines, and for the submission of Treasury returns.